torproject/tor/doc/HACKING/CodingStandardsRust.md

  Benchmarking
 --------------

+The external `test` crate can be used for most benchmarking.
+However, using this crate requires nightly Rust.
+Since we may want to switch to a more stable Rust compiler eventually, we shouldn't do things which will automatically break builds for stable compilers.
+Therefore, you MUST feature-gate your benchmarks in the following manner.

 If you wish to benchmark some of your Rust code, you MUST put the following in the `[features]` section of your crate's `Cargo.toml`: